bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 How do you push those forward?
 You have that internal compass of, you need to spend a certain amount of your time on stuff that's literally broken on fire and everything else.
 You need to spend a certain amount of time on other things.
-As an engineer, this is the eternal battle between, so just look at me personally, right?
+As an engineer, this is the eternal battle between...
+Just look at me personally, right?
-So I lead the core lightning team.
+I lead the core lightning team.
 There's a certain amount of just dealing with time sheets and just doing random managerial overhead that I have to do.
 There's a certain amount of like peering on random podcasts to talk about stuff.
 There's a certain amount of actual coding that I have to do on core lightning features that people want because, scalability, whatever thing it is, right?